canmod/macpan2/README.md

 default parameter values given by fits and additional stochasticity resulting from parameter estimation uncertainty.

+A big question with calibration is do we want there to be an engine-agnostic DSL layer, or do we just want it to make sense for engines where it makes sense?
+I think the latter, because otherwise we are making things difficult.

 #### Specifying Data to Fit

 A data frame (or data frames) containing observed (possibly uneven) time